odf/elm-mesh/README.md

 There are however two important differences:
   * Faces can have three or more vertices, not just three.
-  * Each edge must appear in exactly two faces, and in opposite directions.
+  * Each edge that is not on the boundary of the mesh must appear in exactly two faces, and in opposite directions.

 The second property is best explained by an example: